metahashorg/iconhash_py/README.md

 ##### Parameter2
 * Output folder
 ##### Outputs
-* The script returns a unique planet picture as a png file with a resolution of 128x128 for every Matahash Address from input (ex.
+* The script returns a unique planet picture as a png file with a resolution of 128x128 for every Metahash Address from input (ex.
 0x0083504341c15f066955c2ac999b356894cde5c20f5a0ee9ac.png)

 ## Example